blanklob/macintosh/README.md

-<h1 align="center"> Project Macintosh 128K</h1>
+# Magnesium

-<p align="center"> Experience how deos computer's User Interface look like back in the 80s, all in your Web Browser.</p>
+> Experience how deos computer's User Interface look like back in the 80s, all in your Web Browser.

 <p align="center"><img src="/assets/icons/1.png" /></p>